design-patterns-in-ruby/design-patterns-in-ruby/README.md

 #### Implementation

 We are going to create a Shape and Color interfaces and concrete classes implementing these interfaces.
 We create an abstract factory class AbstractFactory as next step.
-Factory classes ShapeFactory and ColorFactory are defined where each factory extends AbstractFactory.
-A factory creator/generator class FactoryProducer is created.
+Factory classes RedCircleFactory, GreenSquareFactory and BlueRectangleFactory are defined where each factory extends AbstractFactory.
+A factory creator/generator class ColoredShapeFactory is created.

-AbstractFactoryPatternDemo, our demo class uses FactoryProducer to get a AbstractFactory object.
-It will pass information (CIRCLE / RECTANGLE / SQUARE for Shape) to AbstractFactory to get the type of object it needs.
-It also passes information (RED / GREEN / BLUE for Color) to AbstractFactory to get the type of object it needs.
+AbstractFactoryPatternDemo, our demo class uses ColoredShapedFactory to get an AbstractFactory object.
+It will pass information (RedCircle / GreenSquare / BlueRectangle) to ColoredShapeFactory to get the type of factory object it needs.